davidmoten/sonatype-parent/README.md

 Releasing
 ----------

-Once you have your settings.xml sorted and your gpg keys as per http://central.sonatype.org/pages/apache-maven.html, you can release in one command line to Maven Central:
+Once you have your settings.xml sorted (a `<server>` entry with your sonatype account credentials) and your gpg keys as per http://central.sonatype.org/pages/apache-maven.html, you can release in one command line to Maven Central:

 ```bash
 mvn release:prepare && mvn release:perform